 Unfairly branded as a "disco group," The Sylvers produced some of the most underrated and funky tracks of the early 1970s.

 Until recently, I thought of the 1970s group The Sylvers as a disco group; after all, their biggest hit was the 1975 dance track "Boogie Fever."
 Yet before that danceable song, the group recorded some funky, sophisticated tunes that receive little to no airplay today.
 Their 1972 single "Fool's Paradise" announced the arrival of another talented family group--at various points, nine out of the ten Sylvers children performed in the band--but also introduced listeners to the talents of songwriter Leon Sylvers.
 Hailing from Memphis, Tennessee, the Sylvers came from a musical background.
-Their mother was a former opera singer, and exposed her kids
+Their mother was a former opera singer, and

 An excellent introduction to the work of this seminal composer.